mlaveaux/mCRL2-rust/README.md

 For micro benchmarks we use [Criterion.rs](https://crates.io/crates/criterion) and these benchmarks can be executed using `cargo bench`.
 Additionally, we can also install `cargo-criterion` and run `cargo criterion` instead to keep track of more information, such as changes over time.

-# Address Sanitizer
+# LLVM Sanitizer

 For Linux targets it is also possible to run the LLVM address sanitizer to detect memory issues in unsafe and C++ code.
 This requires the nightly version of the rust compiler, which can acquired using `rustup toolchain install nightly`.
 To show the symbols for the resulting stacktrace it is also convenient to install `llvm-symbolizer`, for example using `sudo apt install llvm` on Ubuntu.
-Afterwards, the tests can be executed with the address sanitizer enabled using `cargo +nightly xtask sanitizer`.
+Afterwards, the tests can be executed with the address sanitizer enabled using `cargo +nightly xtask address-sanitizer`.
+Similarly, we also provide a task for the thread sanitizer to detect data races, which can be executed by `cargo +nightly xtask thread-sanitizer`.

 # Code Coverage